The Impact of Gut Health and Microbiome on Longevity

 Maintaining a healthy gut microbiome is key to promoting longevity.
 Here are some strategies to support gut health:

 Processed foods, artificial sweeteners, and excessive sugars can disrupt the microbiome by promoting the growth of harmful bacteria.
-Focus on whole, minimally processed foods.
+Focus on whole, minimally processed foods to create a healthier gut environment.
+A study published in Cell Metabolism found that a diet high in processed foods can lead to dysbiosis and metabolic disturbances (Schnorr et al., 2019).

 Top Trending Gadgets and Books for Gut Health